• Skip to primary navigation

 Jump to Recipe Print Recipe

-This millet salad was a last minute vegan addition for a girly lunch as a Vegan friend decided to join us at the last minute ?
+This millet salad was a last-minute vegan addition for a girly lunch as a Vegan friend decided to join us at the last minute.

 I had a quick look in my pantry and saw millet leftover from a recent gift basket.
-I knew I had some fresh green beans in the fridge (from a friends garden).
-I always keep Za’atar on hand to liven things up and with an abundance of fresh thyme growing in the garden this aromatic salad was brought to life.
+I knew I had some fresh green beans in the fridge (from a friend's garden).

 The only thing left to do was to figure out how to cook the millet!

-• Heat a medium saucepan (medium-high heat) and add your millet and toast until golden (approximately 2-3 minutes.
+• Heat a medium saucepan (medium-high heat) add your millet and toast until golden (approximately 2-3 minutes.
 Stir it continuously so that it toasts evenly, you will hear the millet crackling (this is a sign of freshness).

 • Add 2 cups of water to your millet, stir it and allow it to come to a rolling boil *.
 Turn the heat down, put the lid on your saucepan and simmer for approximately 15-20 minutes until it is soft but still separate.
 Take it off the heat.